Killing spinors and hypersurfaces: Extension of the spinor

 \section{Extension of the spinor}

 In this section we improve the results of Section~\ref{sec:embedding}, showing that the spinors defining the harmful structure actually extend to Killing spinors on $(Z,h)$.

-As the arguments for the real and imaginary case are quite similar, we will give the complete proof of only the first one, hence $h(\nu,\nu)=1$.
-Throughout this section, we fix a real analytic pseudo-riemannian manifold $(M,g)$ with a real harmful structure $(\psi,\phi)$, and we embed $M$ into an Einstein manifold $(Z,h)$.
+As the arguments for the real and imaginary case are quite similar, we will give the complete proof of only the first one, hence the unit normal $\nu$ satisfies $h(\nu,\nu)=1$.
+Throughout this section, we fix a real analytic pseudo-riemannian manifold $(M,g)$ with a real harmful structure $(\phi,\psi)$, and we embed $M$ into an Einstein manifold $(Z,h)$.
+We will extend $\nu$ to a vector field in a neighbourhood of $M$ in $Z$ by taking the tangent direction to geodesics normal to $M$.
 Following~\cite{Ammann2013TheCP}, we exploit the fact that a spinor on $Z$ is Killing if and only if is parallel relative to the modified connection

-Now define a spinor $\Psi$ on $Z$ by parallel transport of $\psi$ ($n$ even) or $\psi-\nu\phi$ ($n$ odd) relative to $\Tilde{\nabla}$ along the geodesics tangent to $\nu$.
+Now define a spinor $\Psi$ on $Z$ by parallel transport of $\psi$ ($n$ even) or $\psi-\nu\cdot\phi$ ($n$ odd) relative to $\Tilde{\nabla}$ along the geodesics tangent to $\nu$.
 Clearly, since $\tilde{\nabla}_\nu\Psi=0$, we get that

 Hence we extended the spinor and we proved that it satisfies the Killing equation for $\nu$ at least.
 The next part is not as trivial.
-We start by computing $\tilde{\nabla}_X^Z\Psi_{|(M,0)}$, i.e. the restriction of $\tilde{\nabla}_X^Z\Psi$ to $M$ seen as a hypersurface embedded in $Z$.
+We start by computing $\tilde{\nabla}_X\Psi_{|(M,0)}$, i.e. the restriction of $\tilde{\nabla}_X\Psi$ to $M$ seen as a hypersurface embedded in $Z$.
 We need to consider the even and odd case separately: the former gives

 while the latter is

 Thus, the restriction of $\Psi$ to $M$ is parallel with respect to this connection both in the even and in the odd case.
 Following \cite{Bar2005}, we prove that $\Psi$ is Killing by showing that $\tilde{\nabla}_X\Psi$ is zero for all vector fields $X$ on $Z$ obtained by extending a vector field on $M$ by parallel transport along $\nu$, meaning that $\nabla_\nu X=0$; this condition implies